Making an accident claim

 If you want to keep it still, you’ll be able to discuss this with your claim handler, although the purchase of total loss vehicles is governed by the Association of British Insurer’s Code of Practice.
 This code will govern the process to prevent severely damaged vehicles from returning to the road.

-This is included as standard in all Carole Nash car and motorcycle insurance policies, and it may pass your claim onto our carefully chosen claims and legal service providers who can look into the extent of your uninsured losses claim to see if anything is reclaimable.
+This is included as standard in all Carole Nash car and motorcycle insurance policies, and we may pass your claim onto our carefully chosen claims and legal service providers, who can look into the extent of your uninsured losses claim to see if anything is reclaimable.